doersino/nyum/README.md

 ### Since this static site generator is based around a Bash script and Bash is a terrible language as far as robust string manipulation is concerned, are there any pitfalls with regard to filenames and such?

 Why, there are indeed!
 I'm 100% sure these could be remedied quite easily, but they don't interfere with my use case, so I didn't bother.
-If you run into any problems because of this, please [file an issue](https://github.com/doersino/nyum/issues) or cancel me on Twitter.
+If you run into any problems because of this, please [file an issue](https://github.com/doersino/nyum/issues).

 * No spaces in filenames.
 Your computer might explode.
 * You can't have a recipe with filename `index.md` – it'll be overwritten by the generated index page.